Ashok-Pundir/Ashok-Pundir.github.io/README.md

 # Ashok-Pundir.github.io
-My Portfolio, Designed from scratch using HTML and CSS only, Responsive design for mobile using media queries
+My Portfolio, Designed from scratch using HTML and CSS only, Responsive design for mobile & Tablets using media queries